Grandfather clock: Origin

-British clockmaker William Clement, who disputed credit for the anchor escapement with Robert Hooke, made the first longcase clocks by 1680.
+British clockmaker William Clement, who disputed credit for the anchor escapement with Robert Hooke, had made the first longcase clocks by 1680.
 Later the same year, Thomas Tompion, the most prominent British clockmaker, was making them too.
 Longcase clocks spread rapidly from England to other European countries and Asia.

 The first longcase clocks, like all clocks prior to the anchor escapement, had only one hand; an hour hand.
 The increased accuracy made possible by the anchor motivated the addition of the minute hand to clock faces in the next few decades.

 Between 1680 and 1800, the average price of a grandfather clock in England remained steady at £1 10s.
-In 1680, this was the amount paid by an average working family for a year's rent, so the purchase of clocks was confined to the relatively well-off.
-But by 1800 wages had increased enough so that many lower middle class households owned grandfather clocks.
+In 1680, that was the amount paid by an average working family for a year's rent, so the purchase of clocks was confined to the wealthy.
+But by 1800, wages had increased enough to allow many lower middle-class households to own grandfather clocks.

 Modern longcase clocks use a more accurate variation of the anchor escapement called the deadbeat escapement.